Backpacking in Poland: Touring the UNESCO Warsaw Old Town (Stare Miasto)

-Back then I wasn't a blogger.
+Back then, I wasn’t a blogger.
 I was a pure traveller.
-I took photos (uploaded them to Facebook) and wrote my diary (a notebook with a pen - Old School).
+I took photos and wrote my diary (a notebook with a pen – Old School).

-I am still a traveller but now I am a travel blogger and my modus operandi has changed slightly compared to the early days.
+Now I am a travel blogger, and my modus operandi has changed slightly compared to the early days.

 Some days, I am like, WTF.
 The rewards are minimal, it’s a massive time suck as each blog post can take 6 or 7 hours to do and I think it has made my travels so different, in a negative way.
 And sometimes I am like a neo-pro, full of enthusiasm.

-Here's a photo of the map supplied by my hostel showing the Old Town:
+Here’s a photo of the map supplied by my hostel showing the Old Town in Warsaw (Warszawa):

 And a map I saw in the street:

-And a photo of General Dwight D. Eisenhower backpacking war-torn Warsaw, back in 1945:
+And a photo of General Dwight D. Eisenhower backpacking in war-torn Warsaw, back in 1945:

 The Old Town was just a 2 km walk from my hostel.
 I made short work of that.
 Weeks of pounding the pavements across Europe.